mardini1974/ATCduino/README.md

 1. Tool wheel will turn to corresponding pocket (if changed).
 2. Piston will extend to receive the tool.
 3. Return loaded tool to it's pocket.
-4. Disingage tool from spindle.
+4. Disengage tool from spindle.
-5. Safty move away from the tool.
+5. Safety move away from the tool.
 6. Retract piston.
 7. Turning to the new requested tool pocket.
 8. Extend piston.
 9. Move spindle to receive position.
 10. Lock tool in spindle.
 11. Retract piston.
-12. Safty move for spindle, tool is ready. to change order of movement depending on your setup refer to /nc_subroutines/rack_change.ngc for complete usage
+12. Safety move for spindle, tool is ready. to change order of movement depending on your setup refer to /nc_subroutines/rack_change.ngc for complete usage

 ### Manual ATC commands.
-Take extra measures when using manual commands, these commands used when a certain movemnt of ATC needed you can do it from 2 places
+Take extra measures when using manual commands, these commands used when a certain movement of ATC needed you can do it from 2 places
 1. from ATC settings screen.
-2. from gcode commands (refer to /nc_subroutines/rack_change.ngc for complete usage)
+2. from G-code commands (refer to /nc_subroutines/rack_change.ngc for complete usage)
 ```
-Turnning wheel
+Turning wheel
 M68 E(analog output) Q(pocket)
 (analog output) refer to ini file section [ATCPINS] to know which analog output motion pin is used
 example: